htrc/HTRC-Tools-PairtreeHelper/README.md

 # HTRC-Tools-PairtreeHelper
-This is a Java library that provides various APIs for managing HT IDs and the Pairtree structure.
+Java tool and library that provides various APIs for managing HT IDs and the Pairtree structure.

 # Build